A few years back, we only had one or two option to run Android Apps on the computer — Bluestacks and YouWave. But things have changed now.

-Apparently, they had made few changes in their pricing.
-YouWave now comes in two android version — ICS and Lollipop.
+Apparently, they had made a few changes in their pricing.
+YouWave now comes in two android versions— ICS and Lollipop.
 The former one is free (ads supported) while the later one charges 30$ (10 days trial)

-YouWave is optimized version of bluestacks.
+YouWave is an optimized version of bluestacks.
 It’s system friendly.

 However, I won’t suggest, buying it for personal purposes.
 But, if you can live up with the ICS OS, then sure give it try.
 Though, most apps won’t run smoothly there.

 I tried Whatsapp on YouWave and it works fine.
 But had a tough time running games like Temple Run 2 and Instagram, which worked fine on bluestacks.